-All RICS members (AssocRICS, MRICS and FRICS) must record their CPD activity online.
+All our members (AssocRICS, MRICS and FRICS) must record their CPD activity online.
 APC candidates should continue to record their activities on the APC templates.

-All RICS members must undertake a minimum of 20 hours CPD each calendar year (January to December)
+All members must undertake a minimum of 20 hours CPD each calendar year (January to December)

 Of the 20 hours at least 10 hours must be formal CPD.
 The remainder can be informal CPD.
 (For guidance, see below and download examples.)

-All RICS members must maintain a relevant and current understanding of RICS professional and ethical standards during a rolling three-year period.
+All members must maintain a relevant and current understanding of our professional and ethical standards during a rolling three-year period.
 Any learning undertaken in order to meet this requirement may count as formal CPD.

-All RICS members must record their CPD activity online.
+All members must record their CPD activity online.

-Formal CPD can be any form of structured learning that has clear learning objectives and outcomes, such as a professional course, structured online training, technical authorship, learning that includes an assessment measure or self-managed learning that can be assessed by an expert third party.
+Formal CPD can be any form of structured learning that has clear learning objectives and outcomes, such as a professional course, structured online training, technical authorship, learning that includes an assessment measure.

-RICS may request to see verifiable evidence of any formal CPD activity; this may include proof of attendance on a course or at an event, or verification of assessment by a third party.
+We may request to see evidence of any formal CPD activity; this may include demonstration of learning outcomes together with any supporting documentation.